Updated 2026-05-30

 By Maciej Dudziak

-eBay fees have trended upward over the years.
-Here is what the current 2026 fee structure looks like, what has changed, and how to keep your margins healthy.
+eBay fees have trended upward through category updates and ad costs.
+Here is the current 13.6% most-category rate, what changed, and how to protect margin.

 The Current eBay Fee Structure in 2026

 eBay charges sellers a category-based final value fee on the total amount the buyer pays, plus a per-order fee.
-Most general categories carry a final value fee rate around 13.25%, with the per-order fee being $0.30 for orders up to $10 and $0.40 for orders over $10.
-Some categories have different rates and threshold structures.
+For many US non-Store sellers, the current most-categories baseline is 13.6% on the total amount of the sale up to the threshold, plus $0.30 on orders of $10 or less or $0.40 on orders over $10.
+Some categories have different rates and tier thresholds.

 On top of that, eBay handles payment processing through Managed Payments, which means there is no separate PayPal fee like in the old days.
 The final value fee effectively bundles the marketplace commission and payment processing into one rate.
-For most sellers, the all-in cost lands between 13% and 15% of the total buyer payment.
+For most sellers, the all-in cost lands around the low-to-mid teens before optional ad fees, international fees, or store-subscription differences.

 Historical Context: eBay Fees Have Risen Over Time